-Further, the aforesaid savings shall be arrived at after providing for the following, namely:
+Further, the aforesaid savings shall be arrived at after providing/or the following, namely:

-- Pension, gratuity and other specified retirement and other benefits admissible to the employees of the school. - The needed expansion of the school or any expenditure of a developmental nature. b) - The expansion of the school building or for the expansion or construction of any building or establishment of hostel or expansion of hostel accommodation.

-- d) Co-curricular activities of the students. - e) Reasonable reserve fund, not being less than ten percent, of such savings".
+- a) Pension, gratuity and other specified retirement and other benefits admissible to the employees of the school. - b) The needed expansion of the school or any expenditure of a developmental nature. - c) The expansion of the school building or for the expansion or construction of any building or establishment of hostel or expansion of hostel accommodation. - d) Co-curricular activities of the students. - e) Reasonable reserve fund, not being less than ten percent, of such savings.

-Based on the above-mentioned provisions, the cost relating to land and construction of school building should be met by society being property of society and school funds i.e. fee collected from students should not be used for the same.
+Based on the above-mentioned provisions, the cost relating to land and construction of school building should be met by society being property of society and school funds i.e., fee collected from students should not be used for the same.
 Further, as per Rule 177 of the DSER, 1973, income derived by way of fees shall be utilized at the first instance, for meeting the pay, allowance and other benefits admissible to the employee of the school.
 Provided that if there is any saving thereafter, it may be utilized by its management for the specified purposes provided under Rule 177(2) of the DSER, 1973.
-Further, the aforesaid savings shall be arrived at after providing the following.